Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-Is Brian Shaw Natural or on Steroids (Revealed)
+Is Brian Shaw on Steroids or Natural?
+Truth (Revealed)

 Since I trained and met various people from the fitness industry during my career as a fitness trainer, I can tell you that it is rare to come across someone with such natural muscles.